Reviews You Can Rely On

 Warmth

 No doubt about it, this sock is thin.
-It's not designed to keep your foot warm in cold weather by itself.
-However, it will help keep your foot warm under a thicker sock by wicking away moisture from the skin, especially if used with wool which will further wick the moisture out and away.
-While the Injinji Liner can be worn alone in warmer weather and is warmer than we expected, it's meant to be a liner for a reason.
+It's not designed to keep your foot warm in cold weather alone.
+However, it will help keep your foot warm under a thicker sock by wicking away moisture from the skin, especially if used with wool, which will further wick the moisture out and away.
+While the Injinji Liner can be worn alone in warmer weather and is warmer than expected, it's meant to be a liner for a reason.

 While not suitable for cold weather as a stand-alone sock, we did find that this liner was relatively warm when wet, especially compared to thicker, more cushioned socks in the lightweight category.
 The Injinji Liner also provided decent warmth as a sleeping sock (when dry) and when lounging around the cabin after a long day.